lucacastelnuovo/bold/README.md

 ### Todo

+-   [ ] Implement Jetstream Teams and call it Homes
+-   [ ] Configure Bold Credentials on Homes
--   [ ] Get user locks from bold API
+-   [ ] Get Locks in Home from Bold API

--   [ ] Only display logs for the locks the user has access to
+-   [ ] Show all Locks logs in Home

--   [ ] Specify which locks the link has access to
+-   [ ] Link is scoped per home
--   [ ] Specify which locks the api token has access to
+-   [ ] API token is scoped per home

 ### How to get an Bold Bearer token?